mpaternostro/twister/README.md

 This starter configures Supabase Auth to use cookies, making the user's session available throughout the entire Next.js app - Client Components, Server Components, Route Handlers, Server Actions and Middleware.

+## Theme

+Light, dark and system preference theme supported.

+On first request to this site, we set a cookie with the preferred color scheme and reload page, so we can apply styles accordingly without theme flash.
+User is allowed to choose Light or Dark mode, which sets another cookie.

+On future requests, we read these cookies to determine which styles to apply.

 ## Deploy your own

 The Vercel deployment will guide you through creating a Supabase account and project.
 After installation of the Supabase integration, all relevant environment variables will be set up so that the project is usable immediately after deployment 🚀